Skip to content

 And military history is ripe for utilizing these tools, explained Mullen.
 As she put it, “Military history is very data driven, and the military keeps a lot of records.”

 Earlier this month, Northeastern hosted a two-day workshop to introduce military historians to two digital methods—social network analysis and digital mapping—that can help them advance their own work and forge new collaborations with colleagues.
-Mullen and Heather Streets-Salter, associate professor and chair of Northeastern’s history department, organized the workshop, which resulted from a partnership between the NULab for Texts, Maps, and Networks, the National Endowment for the Humanities’ Office of Digital Humanities, and the Society for Military History.
+Mullen and Heather Streets-Salter, associate professor and chair of Northeastern’s history department, organized the workshop, which resulted from a partnership between the NULab for Digital Humanities and Computational Social Science, the National Endowment for the Humanities’ Office of Digital Humanities, and the Society for Military History.

 The NEH funded the workshop, which is part of its Standing Together: The Humanities and the Experience of War initiative to promote understanding of the military experience and to support veterans.